Paying for Catholic School

 To find out if your child’s school has been rated as C, D, or F, please go to this link: https://www.louisianabelieves.com/data/reportcards/

-Choose the most recent school year (2015-2016).
+Choose the most recent school year (2016-2017).
+Note that 2016-17 data may not be available until late Fall 2017.
 Select the district that your school is in and then select the name of your school.
 Click ‘Get Report Card.’
 The letter grade for the school will be in the top right hand corner of the report card.

 Step 3.
 Find out which private and Catholic schools participate in the scholarship programs you qualify for.